oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 I'm using the Australia East location because that was the location that had free tier AKS nodes available when I wrote this tutorial.
 You can use any resource group you want as long as it allows you to create the AKS cluster later in the tutorial.
 Even if you can't use the free tier or the free credits, if you stop and start the AKS cluster between working on the tutorial, the cost should be very small (mine was less than a few dollars).
 The application should still work if the Cosmos DB database is in a different resource group and region since the database URI is configured to be publicly accessible.

-List the connection string for the Cosmos DB API for MongoDB endpoint using the following command.
-If you change the database name above, you will need to update it in the command below.
+List the connection string for the Cosmos DB API for MongoDB endpoint using the following command. **If you changed the database name above, you will need to update it in the command below.**

 ```bash
 az cosmosdb keys list --type connection-strings --name jhipster-cosmosdb --resource-group australia-east